 Public Provident Fund (PPF)

 PPF is covered under the Public Provident Fund Act, 1968.
-Any public whether in employment or not, may contribute to the Public Provident fund scheme.
+Any public whether in employment or not may contribute to the Public PF scheme.

-Employees have an option to contribute to PPF in addition to any of the above discussed PF schemes.
-A self employed person can have his account opened under PPF scheme in any branch of post office or in any bank like SBI, ICICI or HDFC and start contributing to it.
+Employees have an option to contribute to PPF in addition to any of the above-discussed PF schemes.
+A self-employed person can have his account opened under the PPF scheme in any branch of the post office or in any bank like SBI, ICICI, or HDFC and start contributing to it.